Acupuncture is a little weird right? Someone sticks a bunch of needles in you and that makes you feel better. How is that even possible?

 - A treatment method of Oriental medicine

-- Involves the insertion of fine acupuncture pins (filiform needles)
+- The insertion of fine acupuncture pins (filiform needles)

 Can you say a little more about that?